mafintosh/blecat/README.md

 On one machine with bluetooth enabled run

 ```
-echo hello world | blecat
+echo hello world | bluecat
 ```

-An on another one with bluetooth enabled
+And on another one with bluetooth enabled

 ```
-blecat
+bluecat
 ```

 The second machine should now print out `hello world`.

 ## Transfer files

-You can also transfer files using blecat
+You can also transfer files using bluecat

 To share a file from a machine do

 ```
-blecat < myfile.txt
+bluecat < myfile.txt
 ```

 To receive it on another